LENA.ORG Sitemap

 - I am a partner site, and I have an implementation question.
 Who do I contact for help?We are happy to help with any technical problems you have.
 Please contact our support staff by emailing support@lena.org, calling 303.441.9072, or by completing the form on our contact page.

-- Is the LENA device safe for toddler and infants?LENA devices are completely safe.
+- Is the LENA device safe for toddlers and infants?LENA devices are completely safe.
 They meet U.S. and international safety standards for electronics and toys.
 Unlike cell phones, they do not transmit.
 They use the same kind of low-power processors as hearing aids.

 - What does LENA stand for?“LENA” stands for Language ENvironment Analysis.